 - 1. Obtain the total amount allotted for Library Enhancement from the Principal. - 2.
 Survey the faculty to determine items of need. - 3.
 Set a date to meet with the Library Advisory Committee.
 Recommended purchases will be discussed at this meeting.
 Keep minutes of all committee meetings. - 4.
 Compile the Library Media Center budget and present it to the local school Budget Committee for final approval. - 5.
-Finalized budgets are recorded in the School Action for Excellence (SAE) plan. - 6.
+Finalized budgets are recorded in the ECIP (Electronic Continuous Improvement Plan). - 6.
 Budget should be kept on file for three years.